59n/vanguard/DOCKER.md

 ## Development

-### Frontend Development

-For frontend development with hot reload, the `node` service runs Vite in development mode.
-Access it at http://localhost:5173.

 ### Queue Processing

 Laravel Horizon is automatically running in the `horizon` container.
 Monitor it at http://localhost/horizon (requires authentication).

-### WebSocket Server

-Laravel Reverb is running in the `reverb` container on port 8080.

 ## Environment Variables

-You can customize the setup using environment variables in your `.env` file or by creating a `.env.docker` file:
+You can customize the setup using environment variables in your `.env` file:

 - `APP_PORT`: Port for the PHP application (default: 8000)
 - `HTTP_PORT`: Port for Nginx (default: 80)
 - `HTTPS_PORT`: Port for HTTPS (default: 443)
 - `DB_PORT`: Port for PostgreSQL (default: 5432)
 - `REDIS_PORT`: Port for Redis (default: 6379)
-- `REVERB_PORT`: Port for Reverb (default: 8080)
-- `VITE_PORT`: Port for Vite dev server (default: 5173)
-- `DOCKER_IMAGE`: Pre-built Docker image to use (e.g., `ghcr.io/org/vanguard:latest`)
+- `VANGUARD_IMAGE`: Override the application image tag (default: `ghcr.io/59n/vanguard:latest`)

 ## Troubleshooting